Our Services

 Helpful Resources

-Ginger tea and supplements may help ease nerve pain in peripheral neuropathy by reducing inflammation, oxidative damage, and modulating pain pathways.
-Common approaches include drinking 1 to 2 cups of fresh ginger tea daily or taking 500 to 1,000 mg of standardized ginger extract in divided doses after discussing with your healthcare provider.
+Ginger tea and ginger supplements may help relieve nerve pain from peripheral neuropathy by reducing inflammation, easing oxidative stress, and calming pain pathways.
+Most people benefit from drinking 1–2 cups of fresh ginger tea daily or taking 500–1,000 mg of standardized ginger extract in divided doses, ideally after consulting a healthcare provider.

 Peripheral neuropathy—damage to the nerves outside the brain and spinal cord—can cause tingling, numbness, and burning pain in the hands and feet.
 Many people seek natural options to ease discomfort alongside medical care.
 One promising candidate is ginger.
 In this article, we explore how ginger tea and supplements may support nerve health and provide ginger for nerve pain relief.